Elephants of Sumatra – the final stand

 Initially I came to Sumatra to document the efforts to save the life of Bona the orphan baby elephant in Bengkulu Sumatra but I soon got swept up and became part of the story.
 I spent 7 months single handedly hand raising baby Bona to the point where she did not need milk anymore.
 I fed her day and night 4 times per day form being woken up at 5am to midnight when she would wander into camp looking for her final feed for the day.

 I have designed and designed again and again trying to decide what best depicts the underlying story of the final stand for the elephants of Sumatra.
-In the end I have decided on one of favourite shots while following the elephant patrols throughout the jungles of Sumatra.
+In the end I have decided on one of favourite shots that represents the body of work I have put together pretty much in a single image.

 Since successfully hand raising Bona I realised the enormity of the situation that the elephants of Sumatra face.
 Bona’s situation came about when her family (herd) were all poisoned, all seven adult elephants including her mother.
 I soon realised the bigger picture and what was initially a short trip has turned into a life changing event and ongoing project.